 - Make dark marks that completely fill the ovals.

 The Answer Key is the form that identifies all of the correct answers for the questions on the test.
 The form is the same form used by students for their answer sheets.
-The scanner differentiates between the Answer Key and other answer sheets using two fields on the sheet:

 - One Response Marked